EXCLUSIVE-EU to delay euro clearing decision on Brexit divorce threat - source

 Brussels had said it would grant Britain "time-limited" access to euro derivatives clearing from January to avoid huge disruption to markets as a unit of the London Stock Exchange (LSE) LSE.L clears over 90% euro-denominated swaps that are widely used by companies.

-The European Commission was due to formally take that decision later this week, but is now expected to delay it until around the end of the month, the source said, citing an industry meeting late last week with a European Commission official.
+The European Commission was due to formally take that decision on Wednesday, but is now expected to delay it until around the end of the month, the source said, citing an industry meeting late last week with a European Commission official.

+Before the Commission can take a decision it must first hold a five-day consultation with EU states, the source added.

+A Commission spokesman said the consultation was launched on Monday to begin the adoption processs, in line with what it announced in July in its Brexit readiness announcement.

 The delay was linked to Britain's perceived unpicking of the Withdrawal Agreement it signed with the bloc, the source added.